onqtam/headjack/src/messages.md

 Why Headjack won't fall victim to stagnation and being stuck in time with this open standard and sort-of federation https://signal.org/blog/the-ecosystem-is-moving/
 - because messages will have default renderability
-- because you'll always be able to click on items that your interface cannot display properly and go to the interface that produced them and see them properly
+- because you'll always be able to click on items that your application cannot display properly and go to the application that produced them and see them properly

 message type/format: price predictions with percentage possibilities, so that later reputations can be plotted based on the message type